Personal Finance Strategy

 12. The Snowball Strategy After Loan Closure

-The most powerful argument for prepayment is not the interest saved — it is the enormous SIP acceleration that becomes possible once the loan closes.
+The most powerful argument for prepayment is not the interest saved.
+It is the enormous SIP acceleration that becomes possible once the loan closes.
 This is the snowball effect that most comparison articles never model.

 Scenario: ₹50L loan at 9%, original tenure 20 years.
 EMI: ₹44,986/month.
-You prepay ₹10,000/month extra.
-Loan closes in approximately Year 14.
-From Year 14 to Year 25 (11 years), you invest the full ₹44,986 freed EMI into SIP at 12%:
+You prepay ₹10,000/month extra (₹4,000 prepayment + ₹6,000 parallel SIP).
+Loan closes in approximately Year 14–16.
+From loan closure to Year 25, you invest the full ₹44,986 freed EMI into SIP at 12%:

 PhaseMonthly InvestmentDurationCorpus Generated

-Years 1–14: Parallel SIP (₹6K)₹6,00014 years₹26.2L
+Years 1–15: Parallel SIP (₹4K)₹4,00015 years₹19.8L

-Years 14–25: Freed EMI SIP₹44,98611 years₹1,20.7L
+Years 15–25: Freed EMI SIP₹44,98610 years₹1.04Cr

 Model the Snowball Effect for Your Loan